ATTORNEY GENERAL RAOUL: LAKE COUNTY MAN CHARGED WITH CHILD PORNOGRAPHY POSSESSION

-Darin Richardson, 50, of Zion, Ill., was charged in Lake County Circuit Court with 11 counts of possession of child pornography, which are Class 2 felonies punishable by up to 33 to 77 years in prison.
-Richardson’s bond was set at $300,000.
+Malay S. Vasavda, 45, of Lincolnshire, was charged in Lake County Circuit Court with three counts of possession of child pornography, which are Class 2 felonies punishable by three to seven years in prison.
+Vasavda’s bond was set at $750,000.

-Raoul’s investigators, with the assistance of the Lake County Sheriff’s office and the Lake County state’s attorney’s office, conducted a search of a residence on Tuesday, July 28, on West State Line Road in Zion and arrested Richardson after evidence of alleged child pornography was discovered.
+Raoul’s investigators, with the assistance of the Lincolnshire Police Department and the Lake County State’s Attorney’s office, conducted a search of a residence on Wednesday, Jan.
+29, on Robin Hood Court in Lincolnshire and arrested Vasavda after evidence of alleged child pornography was discovered.

 The public is reminded that the defendant is presumed innocent until proven guilty in a court of law.